 Scenario 2: Daily.
 A lot of client's time is needed - Project Manager is less required.

 Also, you should use different channels of communication depending on various factors.
-For instance, use the e-mail for heavy data, Slack or Skype for quick messages and discussions.
+For instance, use the e-mail for heavy data, Slack with different integrations for you team to kudos to the team or Skype for quick messages and discussions.
 GoToMeeting you may use for conference calls and screen sharing.

 Email Everything